dlt-hub/dlt/docs/website/docs/dlt-ecosystem/transformations/python.md

 ---
-title: Transforming data in Python with arrow tables or dataframes
+title: Transforming data in Python with Arrow tables or DataFrames
 description: Transforming data loaded by a dlt pipeline with pandas dataframes or arrow tables
 keywords: [transform, pandas]
 ---